ma8642/gradient_descent_simulation/README.md

 # Set-Up:

-1. If you have not yet downloaded Netlogo, please find it here:  https://ccl.northwestern.edu/netlogo/download.shtml and follow thier download instructions.
+1. If you have not yet downloaded Netlogo, please find it here:  https://ccl.northwestern.edu/netlogo/download.shtml and follow the download instructions.

 2. Go to the menu path File > Open > autonomous_routing.nlogo.